CraigClem/project2/README.md

 ```

-We the set in state the intial searchTerm when the page first mounts to an empty string and created a function to handle to the input of the users searchTerm
+We then set in state the initial searchTerm for the first page mount which is an empty string and then created a function to handle to the input of the users searchTerm

 ```js